Waiting for Conditions

 Timeout behavior

-When a timeout is specified, wait_condition raises a asyncio.TimeoutError if the condition is not met within the duration.
+When a timeout is specified, wait_condition raises asyncio.TimeoutError if the condition is not met within the duration.
 Handle this to implement timeout logic:

 import asyncio